dekuNukem/usb4vc-configurator/README.md

 [Get USB4VC](https://github.com/dekuNukem/USB4VC/blob/master/README.md) | [Official Discord](https://discord.gg/HAuuh3pAmB) | [Getting Started](https://github.com/dekuNukem/USB4VC/blob/master/getting_started.md)

-With USB4VC Configurator, you can **update USB4VC software** and **add custom gamepad mappings**.
+You can **define your own custom gamepad mappings** with USB4VC Configurator.
 This guide shows you how.

+This software is fairly new and experimental right now, so do let me know if you run into any issues!

 ## Prepare USB Flashdrive

-USB4VC Configurator will save all the updates and configuration files into a USB flash drive, so you'll need one of those.
+USB4VC Configurator will save all the configuration files into a USB flash drive, so you'll need one of those.

 Make sure it is formatted in FAT32: